 The Enchanted life

-Unlocking the magic of the everyday
+Reclaiming the magic and wisdom of the natural world

 In ‘The Enchanted Life’, Sharon Blackie speaks to those who feel an emptiness at the heart of modern life – who long for a more authentic, harmonious and connected way of life.